 Stretch the feet and ankles.
 In the morning, before getting out of bed, flex both feet forward and then roll the ankles around.
 You might even try a resistance band to help the stretch.
 This may help anyone who sufferers from plantar fasciitis.

 Work on balance exercises.
 Balance exercises can help strengthen the foot and ankle.
 Try standing on one foot at a time and see how it feels.
 Hold for a few seconds.
 Gradually increase the time.
 You can also stand on the balls of your feet and hold as long as you can.
 You can also try a stability disc or cushion.
 This would be great for working the core as well.

 Healthy feet are vital to a healthy lifestyle!
-Increasing your awareness of how you use your feet and incorporating these few suggestions may help strengthen your feet and ankles, increase proprioception, and body awareness.
+Increasing your awareness of how you use your feet and incorporating these few suggestions may strengthen your feet and ankles and increase proprioception and body awareness.
 With healthier feet, who knows what kind of adventures you could enjoy!

 Depending on the session length, we usually incorporate some massage on the feet within our sessions but did you know you could get a whole session devoted entirely to your feet?!?
 Schedule your 30 or 60-minute foot massage at Bull City Soles today and make those feet happy happy happy!
 Follow us on Instagram or Facebook for more self-care tips!